Expert Concussion Care

 - The Sport Concussion Assessment Tool (SCAT) helps evaluate balance, coordination, cognition, symptoms, and neurological damage.

-- Dynavision, the leading visual-motor training device for concussion management, is used by professional sports teams to provide vestibular-ocular testing and rehabilitation.
-Dynavision tests the body’s vision and balance systems and how they impact decision-making and concentration under stress.
+- Both BITS and Dynavision are used for vestibular-ocular testing and rehabilitation.
+These technologies are used to measure the body’s vision and balance function and how they impact decision-making and concentration under stress.

 ChildServe’s Outpatient Clinic provides comprehensive physical medicine and rehabilitation exams including serial assessments, medical monitoring of symptoms, and the ability to provide medical clearance for return-to-play.
-Our pediatric rehab specialists and Certified Brain Injury Specialists create individual, physician-approved recovery plans for each child.
+Our physical, occupational, and speech therapists and Certified Brain Injury Specialists create individual, physician-approved recovery plans for each child.
 Plans may include physical, occupational, or speech therapy.
 The individualized programs incorporate functional and sport-specific skills to safely return children and young adults to school, sport, and daily activities.

 Expert Pediatric Team

-ChildServe’s Concussion Clinic includes a variety of brain injury recovery specialists and is part of a comprehensive pediatric rehabilitation medicine program led by the only board-certified pediatric physiatrist in Iowa, Fred Klingbeil, MD.
+ChildServe’s Concussion Clinic includes a variety of brain injury recovery specialists and is part of a comprehensive program led by one of the only two board-certified pediatric physiatrists in Iowa, Fred Klingbeil, MD.
 Our interdisciplinary approach to medical evaluation and rehabilitation following a concussion uses evidenced-based return-to-learn and return-to-play protocols.

 Our Team of Pediatric Concussion Specialists